About the course

 - Discussion of a pre-interview task

 - Opportunity for classroom observation and interaction with pupils

 - A formal interview involving the school mentor and ITT coordinator

 Our six schools are located in or close to Reading giving you the benefits of a vibrant town with the convenience of excellent transport connections.

-On this course you are required to carry out three placements in two different age groups - ensuring you receive a broad range of experiences.
-Two placements must be undertaken in a secondary school setting but the third can be in a different setting - allowing you to sample teaching in an alternative environment.
+On this course you are required to carry out three placements in two different age groups to ensure you receive a broad range of experiences.
+Two placements must be undertaken in a secondary school setting but the third can be in a different setting, allowing you to sample teaching in an alternative environment.
 You will also have the opportunity to observe teaching in a primary school.

-The majority of your training will be in the main placement school.
-This school is selected by you when you apply to us and discussed in the interviewed.
+The majority of your training will be in the main placement school; this school is selected by you in your application and discussed in the interview.
 The second school placement (5/6 weeks) will be selected on geographical considerations to minimise the commute to school, but also on ensuring you have a range of experience.
 You will also have the opportunity to gain experience in a different educational setting at the end of the course.
 These placements will help you to develop the skills and knowledge to build your confidence in the classroom and gain practical teaching experience.
 They also provide you with the opportunity to connect with potential employers and build your professional network.

 The course fees cover the cost of your tuition.
 This course may require additional payments for trips and extra resources.